Establishing contact and rapport from the start

 Personal relationships within College

-Where a member of staff has a pre-existing relationship, or develops a relationship with a student during the course of the research programme, such that there is a potential conflict of interest, especially with regard to the student’s assessment (which includes supervision), the member of staff and student must declare this in confidence to the Head of Department.
+As detailed in Section 8 of the College Policy on Research Degree Supervision, it is considered inappropriate for romantic or sexual involvements to develop between supervisors and their students.
+However, if a relationship does develop, the supervisor and student must report this to the Head of Department in accordance with HR procedures: the supervision arrangements must be immediately reviewed.
 The Head of Department will treat all such matters in confidence, and any staff member is welcome to seek advice, on an informal basis, from a senior member of Human Resources before discussing their situation with their Head of Department.
 Staff should be aware that a breach of this policy could lead to disciplinary action.

 All members of the College with any staff management responsibilities are expected to ensure that relationships within their team and students remain professional at all times.